wovo/hwcpp/docs/readme.md

-The HwCpp documentation is even more work-in-progress than the library itself.
+The HwCpp documentation

+(probably even more work-in-progress than the library itself)

+- getting-started.md
+   How to get started using HwCpp (installation etc.)

+- primer.md
-The primer aims to offer a gentle introduction.
+   Aims to offer a gentle introduction.
-Some C++ and hardware knowledge is assumed.

-The reference is aims to tell all the nitty-gritty details.
+- reference.md
+   Read this for the nitty gityy details.

+- update.py
+   inserts code snippets into the documents